Topological insulators and geometry of vector bundles: Topology of vector bundles

 Then the pullback section $m^*\vec 1$ will have singularities near $p_i$, and there will be no other singularities, since pullback preserves smoothness of a section by construction.
 Thus, for the sum of indices of the singularities, we have:

-Besides the Chern number of the pullback bundle, this formula provides a useful expression for the degree of a map as a discrete sum.
+Besides the Chern number of the pullback bundle, this formula provides a useful expression for the degree of a map as a discrete sum (cf. Eq.~\eqref{Eq:ChernDeg}):

+We will use this result to compute the Chern number of an eigenspace bundle associated with a Bloch Hamiltonian in a crystal in Sec.~\ref{Sec:FromPumpToChern}.

 \exr {Plot the singularities of $\sigma_x^* \vec 1_N$ and $\inv^* \vec 1_N$, where $\vec 1_N$ is a section of $TS^2$ with a single singularity at the south pole.
-Convince yourself that in both cases, singularities of pullback sections have index given by the Chern number.}
+Convince yourself that in each case, the singularity of the pullback section has the index given by the Chern number.}